camunda/feel-scala/docs/docs/reference/language-guide/feel-list-expressions.md

 a[c]
 ```

 Filters the list `a` by the condition `c`.
-The result of the expression is a list that contains all elements where the condition `c` evaluates to `true`.
+The result of the expression is a list that contains all
+elements where the condition `c` evaluates to `true`.
+The other elements are excluded.

 While filtering, the current element is assigned to the variable `item`.